cloudquery/cloudquery/website/pages/blog/announcing-cloudquery-snowflake-destination.md

 2. Loading via CSV/JSON from a remote storage: This is the standard way of loading data into Snowflake, it is recommended for production and large data sets.
 This mode requires a remote storage (e.g. S3, GCS, Azure Blob Storage) and a Snowflake stage to be created.
 The CQ plugin will stream the results to the remote storage.
 You can then load those files via a cronjob or via SnowPipe.
 This method is still in the works and will be updated soon with a guide.

 Once data is synced you can start querying either with the native Snowflake interface, code or with any BI tool that supports Snowflake.
-Here is an the equivalent of cloud infrastructure Hello World query:
+Here is the "Hello World" of cloud infrastructure  queries:

 ![Select Public S3 Buckets](/images/blog/announcing-cloudquery-snowflake-destination/get-public-buckets.png)